xianshunw/scindapsus/README.md

 Reproduction of Papers, more detail is given in the subdirectories.

 # How to contribute
 Welcome everybody contribute to this project.
-We dont limit your behavior (code struction, coding style and so on) excepting one point that you must implement you project in C/C++.
+We don't limit your behavior (code struction, code style and so on) excepting one point that you must implement the paper in C/C++.
 Because I hope the project can be used in the industry directly and is compileable on any platform.
 You can implement the Paper without any code.
-You also can convert the paper with code but in any other language into C/C++
+You also can convert the paper with code but in any other language into C/C++.
+You can use any open sources libraries, such GSL, OpenCV, Eigen.

 # Paper list